Azure/Enterprise-Scale-for-AVS/hcx/netextconsiderations.md

 If the goal is to evacuate a data center on-premises, the focus should simply be on getting VMs as quick as possible to Azure VMware Solution either by Re-IP'ing VMs migrated, Duplicating Existing Networks, or simply cutting over the default gateways of networks that were stretched via L2 (See Options 1, 2, and 3).

-If the use case for a customer is to have a layer 2 extension in perpetuity, then MON is a good option to enable.
+If the use case for a customer is to have a layer 2 extension in perpetuity, or for an extended period of time, then MON is a good option to enable.
 For this use case also customers would need to consider Network Extension High Availability (HA).
 This capability protects against one Network Extension appliance failure in a HA group.
 Network Extension HA operates without preemption, with no automatic failback of an appliance pair to the Active role.
 The HCX Network Extension service provides layer 2 connectivity between sites.
 Network Extension HA protects extended networks from a Network Extension appliance failure at either the source or remote site.

 ##### Prerequistes for Mobility Optimized Networking (MON) setup